DeveloperJose/JS-AWBW-User-Scripts/README.md

 * Each song will continue where it left off the last time it played instead of always starting at the beginning.
 This means when a turn change happens, if the next CO is the same as the previous CO the music won't restart.
 Note that this feature is disabled when using the random theme setting.
 * Fixed issues where some replay controls weren't updating the music properly.
 * Added cursor moving sound effects to design map page.
-* Added music to maintenance and your games page.
+* Added music to maintenance, your games, and live queue pages.
 You can disable the autoplay for these songs in the settings (Autoplay Music On Other Pages).
 * Music will stop in the current game page if you disconnect from it and connect to another game.

 ![Picture of the music player icon on the page](./Improved_Music_Player_Icon.png)